-For example, millions of products sold to the U.S. come from India and China; because of this, manufacturers may not even realize that those countries are non-compliant under the TAA; they just assume that they are because the U.S. buys so many products from those countries.
+For example, millions of products sold to the U.S. come from India and China; because of this, lighting manufacturers may not even realize that those countries are non-compliant under the TAA; they just assume that they are because the U.S. buys so many products from those countries.
 These manufacturers may unknowingly contract with companies in these countries, leading them to break their contracts with the U.S. government.

 What Are the Buy America Act and Buy American Acts?

 The Buy American Act of 1933 affects any goods purchased by a U.S. federal government agency for federally funded projects.
 It says that the U.S. has to buy American-made steel, iron, and manufactured goods.
 The Buy American act has a sub-policy called the Buy America Act, which lays out slightly different policies.